 But research from Booz Allen and CCL’s Marian Ruderman suggests otherwise.
 Their study found that federal and non-federal workers share similar motivations.
 Regardless of the sector, most employees are primarily motivated by their organizations’ mission, followed by their own career motivations.

 The takeaway?
 Leaders in all industries, including government, should focus on service and mission — and they must find innovative ways to motivate government employees outside of financial incentives.

 Myth #3: Military leaders are the best at forming and leading teams.

 Military leaders are understandably revered for their skill at leading teams, so it stands to reason that they are best at leading civilian/military teams in the public sector.

 One flaw in that assumption?
 CCL research shows that the major factor for career derailment among military officers is difficulty forming and leading teams at a senior level.

 Are leaders in government service less effective than leaders in other industries?
 Evidence suggests otherwise.
-Civilian leaders in government have done exceptional things — and have important strengths.
-Notably, they are seen as quick to acquire new knowledge, they are resourceful and they are willing to do whatever it takes to achieve agreed-upon goals.
+Leaders in government have done exceptional things — and have important strengths.
+Notably, they are seen as quick to acquire new knowledge, they are resourceful, and they are willing to do whatever it takes to achieve agreed-upon goals.

 These findings show that government agencies have a group of interpersonally skilled, intelligent, and committed leaders — a powerful asset on which to build in any organization.

 We have decades of experience tailoring programs for government-sector workers through our Government Practice.
 Learn more about our leadership programs that are GSA-approved for individual development.